Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Introduction

-Nowadays, numerical modeling methods for microstructure and microstructure evolution are available, which explicitly include the variation of interface energy with the geometric degrees of freedom of the grain boundary \cite{vakili2020multiphasefield, steinbach2011phasefield, moelans2008introduction, lee2000montecarlo, pauza2021computer}.
-To some extent, this variation can be captured by analytical models based on the Read-Shockley-Wolf (RSW) model \cite{wolf1989read}, see e.g. \cite{bulatov2014grain,dette2017efficient, chirayutthanasak2022anisotropic,sarochawikasit2021grain}.
+Understanding and controlling microstructural evolution in metals and metallic alloys is one of the central tasks of materials science and engineering.
+The dynamics of grain growth and the evolution of grain shape in metallic microstructures strongly depends on the individual mobility of different grain boundaries (GBs), i.e., on the change of the interface energy with its structural parameters \cite{salama2020role, nino2023influence, conry2022enginering, bhattacharya2021grain}.
+Grain boundaries are commonly divided into low angle grain boundaries (LAGBs), i.e.~with a misorientation angle $\omega$ smaller or equal than $15^\circ$, and high angle grain boundaries (HAGBs) with $\omega > 15^\circ$.
+LAGBs are of special interest materials science due to their role during dynamic recrystallization and microstructure evolution \cite{Barrett2017Effect, He2016Microstructure, Lin2015EBSD}.
+Furthermore, they are attractive for segregation \cite{He2020On, Kim2020Influence, Krasnikov2023Effect}, and a high fraction of LAGBs in a material leads to a strengthening effect \cite{Krasnikov2023Effect, Sabirov2013Nanostructured} and causes the material to be more crack resistant \cite{Pope1995Weak, Zhang2000Comparison}.
+Thus, it is important to know the energies of LAGBs and their inclination dependence. \\ Nowadays, numerical methods for microstructure modelling and microstructure evolution are available, which explicitly include the variation of interface energy with the geometric degrees of freedom of the grain boundary, once it is known \cite{vakili2020multiphasefield, steinbach2011phasefield,moelans2008introduction,lee2000montecarlo,pauza2021computer}.
+To some extent, this variation can be captured by analytical models based on the Read-Shockley-Wolf (RSW) model \cite{wolf1989read}, see e.g.~\cite{bulatov2014grain,dette2017efficient, chirayutthanasak2022anisotropic,sarochawikasit2021grain}.
 The improvement of such models, and even more a purely numerical treatment of energy as a function of geometry, rely on comprehensive data bases of grain boundary energies, which can be generated in a systematic fashion via atomistic simulations.
 However, being comprehensive is a quite challenging task.
 On the one hand, the parameter space of GBs is five-dimensional, defined by the misorientation axis and angle, as well as the grain boundary plane inclination.
-On the other hand, the grain boundary energy does not vary in a monotonous manner, but exhibits deep cusps at certain misorientations or boundary plane inclinations.
-Thus, a standard high-throughput sampling of the parameter space on a regular grid has a twofold drawback: It is both very time consuming and likely to miss the most important features in the energy landscape.
+On the other hand, the grain boundary energy does not vary in a monotonic manner, but exhibits deep cusps at specific misorientations or boundary plane inclinations.
+Thus, a standard high-throughput sampling of the parameter space on a regular grid has a twofold drawback: It is both time consuming and likely to miss the most important features in the energy landscape.
 To provide an efficient data base, however, these should be included in the sampling.
 This either requires a sampling strategy based on prior knowledge or at least reasonable assumptions on the topology of the energy landscape \cite{olmsted2009survey,bulatov2014grain,baird2021five, homer2022examination}, and sometimes even the manual addition of the relevant data \cite{kim2011identification}.
 Based on a symmetry analysis and prior knowledge, Olmsted et al.~\cite{olmsted2009survey} designed a strategy to create an energy data base starting with several 1D subspaces and extending to higher dimensions on from there.
-Bulatov \cite{bulatov2014grain} used this data to interpolate in between the sampled regions by an extended RSW model.
+Bulatov \cite{bulatov2014grain} used this data to interpolate between the sampled regions by an extended RSW model.
 Homer et al.~\cite{homer2015grain} focused on 2D inclination subspaces of coincidence-site lattice based grain boundaries and in a first step reduced the size of the subspace of interest as far as possible by exploiting their point symmetries \cite{patala2013representation,patala2013symmetries}.
 Randomly chosen structures from the reduced subspaces were then simulated to further explore it.
 Although impressive progress has been made in these publications, even tackling the complete 5D parameter space \cite{homer2022examination}, none of the mentioned approaches solves the problem of how to find the cusps in the energy landscape automatically.